diorz38/docker-lampw/README.md

 ```

 ## Project layout
-The website in '/app/' is available from `http://localhost:8000`.\
+The website is mapped to '/var/www/' and available from `http://localhost:8080`.\
 ```
 / (project root)
-/app/ (your PHP files live here)
+/var/www/ (your PHP files live here)
 ```

 ## Administration